cyclus/cyclus.github.com/source/user/cymetric/tutorial.rst

 Tutorial
 ========
-This document will walk you through the basics of how to use cymetric on the command line, from Python, and even how to write your own metrics!
+Below are instructions for obtaining cymetric.
+This tutorial will describe how to use cymetric from the command line or using Python.
+It also discusses how to write your own metrics for custom analyses.

 Cymetric is an extension of |cyclus|, so it is assumed that |cyclus| is already installed on your system.
 If not, please visit here for `building it from